fistodul/MF-updater/README.md

 url='https://mf.nofisto.com/fast_download'
 ```

-If you have installed [modded game files for Russian MF version](https://mf.nofisto.com/download/RUupdate.zip) and want the Russian voiceovers to remain, the following lines might be uncommented (6th and 7th) to skip them during the file check/updating process:
+If you have installed [modded game files for Russian MF version](https://mf.nofisto.com/download/RUupdate.zip), the following lines may be uncommented (6th and 7th) to skip the Russian voiceovers during the file check/updating process:

 ```bash
   #'Announcer.uax'